devspace-sh/devspace/docs/pages/cli/image-building/workflow-basics.md

       docker:
         skipPush: true
 ```
-Defining `skipPush: true` tells DevSpace CLI not to push an image after building and tagging it.
+Defining `skipPush: true` tells DevSpace not to push an image after building and tagging it.
 </details>